See what drives us forward from our team to our values.

 • Tires

-Most importantly, both the fixed amount and the variable rate are indexed to the geographical cost data for the employee's garage zip code.
-This ensures that each employee receives a fair car reimbursement for their part of the country and the amount of mileage they accrue.
+Most importantly, the fixed amount and the variable rate are indexed to the geographical cost data for the employee's garage zip code.
+This ensures that each employee receives a fair car reimbursement.

 What are the benefits of a FAVR allowance?

-While still relatively unknown to many organizations that pay a car allowance, fixed and variable rate is increasingly considered best practice for organizations with mobile employees that travel 5,000 or more miles a year.
-This is because standard allowances and mileage rates involve inherent flaws that require a more sophisticated plan to correct.
-Flaws of typical business vehicle plans include
+Fixed and variable rates are best practice for organizations with employees that travel 5,000 or more miles a year.
+This is because standard allowances and mileage rates involve inherent flaws.
+Overcoming these flaws requires a more sophisticated plan.

 • Around 30-40% goes to taxes (traditional car allowance)

-• Difficulty controlling costs (especially with IRS mileage rate)
+• Difficulty controlling costs (especially with the IRS mileage rate)

 • Paying the same amount or rate to employees incurring different costs

-• Inability to accurately offset both large fixed costs (e.g. depreciation and insurance) and variations in operational costs (e.g. gas prices)
+• Inability to accurately offset both high fixed costs (e.g. depreciation and insurance) and variations in operational costs (e.g. gas prices)

 Following the IRS guidelines for fixed and variable rate allowances brings five important benefits: